pwighton/ci-qms/SOP-002--Document_and_Records_Controls_Procedure.md

 ## 4.11 Master Document List

-The QA representative manages a list of all controlled documents including their number, title and revision.
+The QA representative manages a list of all controlled documents including their unique identifier, title and revision.
 Only current document revisions are displayed on the master list.
-The QA representative is able to produce a paper master document list at any time.
+The QA representative is able to produce a master document list at any time.
 Superseded and obsolete documents have expiry dates corresponding with the date that they were made obsolete or replaced by a newer revision.